TheFramPlay/odin-recipes/README.md

 I now have a list of recipes on the index page that I can click to go to whichever recipe that I want.
 I even added a link to go back to the index page at the bottom of the recipe pages.

 I have now successfully pushed my project to Github.
 This was a great experience on building a basic recipe website!

+Added styling to homepage.
+Having trouble with with making the list of recipes, well pictures shrink with the page, or adujust to fit inside the screen.
+Using CSS.